ayushgurtu/MoneyLion-TA/README.md

 - Check that `.env` file exists and contains `GROQ_API_KEY`
 - Verify the API key is valid and has sufficient credits
 - Ensure the `.env` file is in the root directory of the project

+### Prompt Injection Model Loading Issues
+If you see warnings about prompt injection detection being unavailable:
+- Ensure `transformers`, `torch`, and `hf_xet` are installed: `pip install transformers torch hf_xet`
+- Check that you have sufficient disk space (model is ~0.2B parameters)
+- Verify internet connection for initial model download
+- The application will continue to function without prompt injection detection, but security will be reduced

 ### Port Already in Use
 If port 8501 is already in use: